Seki1996/Seki1996/README.md

 ### Sales Report

-**Goal:** To make a sales report for a comapany based on the sales dataset.
+**Goal:** To make a sales report for a company based on the sales dataset.

 **Code:** [`Sales Report`](https://github.com/Seki1996/example/blob/main/Sales_report.xlsx)

 **Description:** The goal is to present a Sales Report in  Excel.
-Analyzing the dataset, my goal is to answer or the relavant questions being asked.
-How are the sales doing over time, who are the most important clients, how are branches doing comparing to each other, in what payming methods are clients paying?
+Analyzing the dataset, my goal is to answer all the relevant questions being asked: how the sales are doing over time, who the most important clients are , how the branches compare to each other and which payment methods the clients prefer?

 **Skills:** data cleaning, data analysis, data visualization.